dcolcott/aws-amplify-sagemaker-inference-client/README.md

 The application architecture is shown in the following diagram:
 ![Application Stack Architecture](images/architecture.png)

 While provided as a code example, this application has also proven to be a useful tool to quickly visualize and validate when developing and optimising Amazon Sagemaker object detection models.
-Being able to see the result of your object detection model in a simulation of a real client application tends to be motivating and encourages the developer to press on with the work of experimenting with machine learning model development.
+Being able to see the result of your object detection model in a simulation of a real client application encourages the developer to press on with the work of experimenting with machine learning model development.

 ## AWS Lambda role-based permissions.
 Amazon Sagemaker Endpoints present an authenticated interface to the Internet so it’s reasonable to ask why we need to route the inference request via the Amazon API Gateway and the AWS Lambda.
 The reason in this example is so we can use AWS IAM role-based permissions to allow the Lambda to invoke the Sagemaker Endpoint without the need for the end-user to authenticate themselves in the web client.
 In this case, an unauthenticated request is received by the Lambda which by virtue of the sagemaker:invokeEndpoint role-based permission is able to forward the request to the Sagemaker Endpoint.
 This architecture should be considered in secure environments.

-## AWS Command Line Interface
+## AWS Command Line Interface (CLI)
-The remaining sections will deploy the resources and architecture to host a Amazon Sagemaker Endpoint and the Inference Client Application using the AWS Command Line Interface.
+The remaining sections will deploy the resources and architecture to host an Amazon Sagemaker Endpoint and the Inference Client Application using the AWS CLI.
 If not already configured, you will need to create the AWS CLI credentials and configuration file to allow CLI and programmatic access.
 Follow the procedure [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) if required.
-Be sure to specify the region you intend to use in during the process.
+Be sure to specify the region you intend to use during the process.

 ## Hosting an Object Detection Model Endpoint